breandan/breandan.github.io/_posts/2020-06-30-graph-computation.md

 # Examples

 What happens if we define arithmetic operations on graphs?
 How could we define these operations in a way that allows us to perform computation?
 As we [already saw](#graph-languages), one way to represent a directed graph is just a square matrix whose non-zero entries indicate edges between nodes.
 Just like real matrices in linear algebra, we can add, subtract, multiply and exponentiate them.
+[Other composable operations](http://www.mit.edu/~kepner/GraphBLAS/GraphBLAS-Math-release.pdf#section.1.4) are also possible.

 We will now show a few examples simulating a state machine using the Krylov method.
 For illustrative purposes, the state simply holds a vector of binary or integer values, although we can imagine it carrying other "messages" around the graph in a similar manner, using another algebra.
 Here, we will use the boolean algebra for matrix multiplication, where `+` corresponds to logical disjunction (`∨`), and `*` corresponds to logical conjunction (`∧`):